cakephp/docs/en/orm/table-objects.rst

 .. php:method:: beforeMarshal(Event $event, ArrayObject $data, $options)

+The ``Model.beforeMarshal`` event is fired before request data is converted into entities.
 See the :ref:`before-marshal` documentation for more information.

 beforeFind
 ----------